Infrastructure Automation

 Successful applications use some form of infrastructure-as-code.
 Resources such as databases, container clusters, and load balancers can be instantiated from description.

 As previously described in the Decentralized Governance section, GitOps is a popular operational framework for achieving Continuous Delivery.
 Git is used as single source of truth for deploying into your cluster.
-Tools such as Flux runs in your cluster and implements changes based on monitoring Git and image repositories.
-Flux keeps an eye on image repositories, detects new images, and updates the running configurations based on a configurable policy.
-Continuous Delivery (CD) tools such as ArgoCD, Spinnaker can also be leveraged for immediate autonomous deployment to production environments.
+Additionally, tools such as Flux, ArgoCD or Spinnaker run in your cluster and implement changes based on monitoring Git and image repositories.
+As one example, Flux keeps an eye on image repositories, detects your new images, and updates the running configurations based on a configurable policy.
+In general, Continuous Delivery (CD) tools can be leveraged for immediate autonomous deployment to production environments.

 Blue/green deployment